 It has a major and immediate impact on your four pillars by protecting your users and your data through single authentication, multifactor authentication, conditional access and other safeguards.
-A longtime leader in this field, Microsoft created Azure Active Directory, an integrated identity and access management solution.
+A longtime leader in this field, Microsoft created Entra ID, an integrated identity and access management solution.
 Gartner has recognized Microsoft’s industry leadership for years, awarding it the highest distinction.

 For secure access anywhere